Skilled Trade

 Working conditions

 Bricklayers usually work outdoors in all types of weather.
 Marble setters, tile setters, and terrazzo workers generally work indoors.
-There is considerable bending and heavy lifting for most masonry work.
+The work is usually performed indoors, but sometimes tile and terrazzo can be installed outdoors as well.
+Workers spend a lot of time reaching, kneeling, bending and lifting.
+Sometimes installation is done at great heights using ladders and scaffolding.
+Heavy lifting is required for most masonry work.
 At times masonry workers must work at heights.
 Concrete blocks are used more than bricks, often weighing 30 pounds or more, which must be lifted with one hand.
 Caulker/pointer/cleaners work primarily outdoors and most definitely at heights.
 They use a lot of personal protective equipment due to heights and working with chemicals.
 There may be periods of unemployment between jobs.

 Length of apprenticeship